 Knowing the difference between straight-through vs. crossover cables is the first step to understanding networking and how devices communicate.

-If you were to take anything out of this article, it should be that straight-through cables are used for different device types and crossover cables are used for similar device types.
+If you take anything out of this article, it should be that straight-through cables are used for different device types and crossover cables are used for similar device types.

 If you are ever over your head when it comes to technology, don’t be afraid to hire a professional.
 Some people might be genuinely interested in all of the technology out there, and for those people, we would encourage you to read some of our other articles!